Goodlyfe Crew

-Radio & Weasel was a Ugandan music Duo that performed under their record label Goodlyfe Crew a Ugandan music group with lead performers being singers Moses Radio (born Moses Nakintije Ssekibogo) and Weasel Manizo (born Douglas Mayanja).
+Radio & Weasel was a Ugandan music Duo that performed under their music record label "Goodlyfe Crew", with its main performers the late Moses Radio (born Moses Nakintije Ssekibogo) and Weasel Manizo (born Douglas Mayanja).
 Moses Radio provided smooth RnB vocals while Weasel's contribution is a fusion of reggae, ragga and dancehall vibes.
 Because of their prominence, Moses Radio and Weasel formed their own duo known as Radio and Weasel.
 The Lead singer Moses and Vocalist Radio died on 1 February 2018 from brain injuries after an assault by a bouncer at a club in Entebbe.
 Radio's attacker threw him down about 3 m onto a concrete pavement which resulted in massive intracranial hemorrhage.

 Radio and Weasel also formed The Goodlyfe Crew.
-The crew saw many changes in its set-up but at various times included Chagga, Lenin Briton, and Lawrence (Goodlyfe Crew).
+The crew saw many changes in its setup but at various times included Chagga, Lenin Briton, and Lawrence (Goodlyfe Crew).
 Many of its members had their own solo projects and collaborations.

 Radio and Weasel

 Moses Radio (birth name Moses Nakintije Ssekibogo) had a prosperous musical career.
 He studied his ordinary level from 1998 to 2001 at Holy Cross Lake View Secondary School in Jinja, where he served as president of the school's Youth Alive Club.
 He composed musical projects for the club that succeeded in inter-school Youth Alive Club competitions.
 In 2002, Radio studied at Kiira College Butiki in Jinja where he had a two-year break in his musical career concentrating on his studies.
 He later joined Jose Chameleone's Leone Island Crew in 2004.
 While working as Jose Chameleone's backing vocalist, Radio released solos on Leone Island Records.
 These include "Jennifer", "Dagala", "Wololo" and "Sweet Lady".
-Sweet Lady was well received, though Radio's public profile remained low.

-Weasel (born Douglas Mayanja) started as an independent artist who released solo projects under the auspices of his elder brother's records, but it was his collaboration with Jose Chameleone on "Bomboclat" that caught audience attention.
+Weasel (born Douglas Mayanja) started as an independent artist who released solo projects under the auspices of his elder brother's records, but it was his collaboration with Jose Chameleone on "Bomboclat".

-Radio and Weasel became backing vocalists for the greatly popular Ugandan musician Jose Chameleone but later broke off from Chameleone's Leone Island Crew in 2008 to form the Goodlyfe Crew.
+Radio and Weasel became backing vocalists for the Ugandan musician Jose Chameleone but later broke off from Chameleone's Leone Island Crew in 2008 to form the Goodlyfe Crew.

 The duo Radio and Weasel songs have been successful on Ugandan radio.
 Starting with "Nakudata" in 2008, the duo released "Lwaki Onumya", "Zuena", "Nyambura" and "Bread and Butter".
 In mid-2008, the duo collaborated with artists such as Rachel Kay, Blu*3, OS Suuna, Allan Toniks, GNL Zambia's General Ozzy.
-They performed live and collaborated with Ugandan artist Keko. of recently, they new African faces further with the likes of PJ Powers, with their song dubbed Home to Africa, with Jamaican superstar on their jam Fire & Butter The super talented duo have further their road to success by collaborating with the Warner Music Group twin brothers Locnville in their single Done.
+They performed live and collaborated with Ugandan artist Keko. of recently, they new African faces further with the likes of PJ Powers, with their song dubbed Home to Africa, with Jamaican superstar on their jam Fire & Butter.
+They collaborated with the Warner Music Group twin brothers Locnville in their single Done.